Nayil-Ahmed-Siddique/Fruit-Quality-Detection/README.md

 # Fruit-Quality-Detection

-Here's a well-structured and detailed README.md for your "Fruit Quality Detection" project.
-You can copy and paste it directly to your GitHub repository.
-If you want to customize it further, let me know!

 🍎 Fruit Quality Detection using CNN
 A deep learning project to classify fruit quality as fresh or rotten using a Convolutional Neural Network (CNN).
 This project processes images of apples and bananas to determine their quality, enabling automated quality detection through a trained model.